-In Culver-Stockton’s history program, students learn to read critically, engage in thoughtful research in both primary and secondary sources and learn the craft of detailed writing.
-By studying the past, students become acquainted with those people and ideas which have made a difference and begin to understand why events unfold as they do.
+The hands-on approach of Culver-Stockton’s history department better enables our students to read critically, engage in thoughtful research in both primary and secondary sources and learn the craft of careful, detailed writing.
+Our graduates go on to successful careers in a variety of areas, including primary, secondary and higher education, business, law, public service, library science, ministry and any other profession that values the ability to think, research and write clearly.
+By studying the past, students become acquainted with the people and ideas that have made a difference and begin to understand why events unfold as they do.

 Dr. Scott Giltner